Chicago anti-police protesters target mayor's home after her call with Trump

 CHICAGO MAYOR LIGHTFOOT DEFENDS INSULTING TEXTS TO POLICE UNION PRESIDENT: 'I DON'T TAKE BACK ONE WORD'

 The president “reached out to Mayor Lightfoot this evening to confirm that he plans to send federal resources to Chicago to supplement ongoing federal investigations pertaining to violent crime.
 The conversation was brief and straightforward,” the mayor’s office said a statement, according to the Sun-Times.
-“Mayor Lightfoot maintains that all resources will be investigatory in nature and be coordinated through the U.S. Attorney’s office.
+“Mayor Lightfoot maintains that all resources will be investigatory in nature and be coordinated through the U.S. Attorney’s office."

 “The Mayor has made clear that if there is any deviation from what has been announced, we will pursue all available legal options to protect Chicagoans.”

-Protesters were also decrying the alleged punching of activist Miracle Boyd, 18, during a violent clash at Grant Park last Friday in which rioters attempted to pull down the Columbus statue, according to FOX 32.
+Protesters were also decrying the alleged punching of activist Miracle Boyd, 18, by a police officer during a violent clash at Grant Park last Friday in which rioters attempted to pull down the Columbus statue, according to FOX 32.

 CLICK HERE TO GET THE FOX NEWS APP